 A number of famous people were born in Suffolk and spent their childhood here – these include the actor the film & theatre director Trevor Nunn (Ipswich), Hip-Hop DJ and television presenter Tim Westwood (Lowestoft), and poet, writer, and traveller Charles Montagu Doughty (1843 – 1926, Saxmundham).

-Francis Bacon – not exactly a resident but the artist Francis Bacon was frequent visitor to Long Melford, where his lover’s brother, David Edwards, owned Westgate House.
+Francis Bacon – not exactly a resident, but the artist Francis Bacon was a frequent visitor to Long Melford, where his lover’s brother, David Edwards, owned Westgate House.
 This Georgian house was an ideal escape for Bacon from London pressures.
 The House has a large walled garden which played host to riotous parties, as Bacon enjoyed entertaining his friends from the East End.
-Long Melford is today offers a thriving Arts Scene with many top class art galleries.
-For more information please see Art Galleries in Suffolk and Art Exhibitions in Suffolk.
+Long Melford today offers a thriving Arts Scene with many top-class art galleries.
+For more information, please see Art Galleries in Suffolk and Art Exhibitions in Suffolk.

-A more contemporary Suffolk writer is Erica James who has written more than 19 books including the Gardens of Delight, The Hidden Cottage and Summer at the Lake.
-The Dandelion Years was published in early 2015 and is set in Suffolk and Bletchely Park.
+A more contemporary Suffolk writer is Erica James, who has written more than 19 books, including the Gardens of Delight, The Hidden Cottage and Summer at the Lake.
+The Dandelion Years was published in early 2015 and is set in Suffolk and Bletchley Park.

-The slave trade was abolished in the British empire in 1807 and the following year, Clarkson published a book ‘History of the Abolition of the African Slave Trade’ and continued to campaign for the complete abolition of slavery.
-In 1833, Parliament passed the Slavery Abolition Act which gave all slaves in the British Empire their freedom.
+The slave trade was abolished in the British empire in 1807, and the following year, Clarkson published the book ‘History of the Abolition of the African Slave Trade and continued to campaign for the complete abolition of slavery.
+In 1833, Parliament passed the Slavery Abolition Act, which gave all slaves in the British Empire their freedom.

 Clarkson retired to Ipswich and died on 26 September 1846.

 Thanks to Ian Coles for bringing Martin Routh to our attention –